The Middle Years Programme

 Theory of Knowledge is a truly interdisciplinary course which encourages students to reflect on types and ways of acquiring knowledge at a level which transcends the specific subject areas.
 TOK is designed to encourage and stimulate awareness of cultural differences and the impact on knowledge of the information economy.
 Given our diverse student population, Marymount girls benefit from the richness of our international student body in active class discussion.

-Creativity, Action, and Service (CAS)
+Creativity, Activity, and Service (CAS)

-The CAS program enhances the personal and social development of each student, who throughout Grades 11 and 12 must compile a portfolio demonstrating creative thinking, physical exercise contributing to a healthy lifestyle, and voluntary service work.
+The CAS programme enhances the personal and social development of each student, who throughout Grades 11 and 12 must compile a portfolio demonstrating creative thinking, physical exercise contributing to a healthy lifestyle, and voluntary service work.
 The CAS program connects to the RSHM Mission of educating the whole person, giving each girl the leadership, artistic, physical, and community opportunities to develop further and share her gifts in service to others.